-During assembly the fastener will be pretensioned causing an interface clamping pressure with a peak at (or near) the fastener axis (S-S) as shown in Figure 8-2.
+During assembly the fastener can be pretensioned causing an interface clamping pressure with a peak at (or near) the fastener axis (S-S) as shown in Figure 8-2.
 The joint axis (O-O) is defined to lie at the centroid of the interface pressure distribution.
 For eccentrically clamped joints the joint axis does not necessarily coincide with the fastener axis.